 We further categorized waterbodies using the output of a deep convolutional neural network model trained on satellite images labelled according to whether there was visual evidence of a water control structure significantly impacting flow (Polus et. al 2021).
 This model had an overall validation accuracy of 81% and produced a probability for each waterbody as to whether it is a reservoir or a natural lake.
 For our purposes, we set a conservative classification probability threshold of 0.75 to determine whether a waterbody would be considered a reservoir.
 For example, if the Polus et al. (2021) dataset classified a particular waterbody as a reservoir with a probability of 0.74 we categorized it as a natural lake but if the probability was greater than 0.75 we categorized it as a reservoir.
 Note that our reservoir classification defines reservoirs as any permanent waterbody that has a water control structure likely to significantly impact flow or pool water.
 It makes no distinction between different dam types, heights, or uses/purposes because the Polus et al. (2021) dataset is only based on visual interpretation of waterbody images (via deep convolutional neural network models).
-However, the Polus et al. (2021) dataset is unique in that it provides data using a standardized approach at broad spatial extents for lakes > 4 ha..
+However, the Polus et al. (2021) dataset is unique in that it provides data using a standardized approach at broad spatial extents for waterbodies > 4 ha.

 Covariates used in random forest modeling (Table 1, Equation 3, see Random Forests Model sub-section below) for waterbody elevation, area, island area, perimeter, shoreline development, watershed to waterbody area ratio, and hydrologic subbasin (i.e. HUC4s), were obtained from the LAGOS-US LOCUS database.
 One such measure, that of shoreline development, is a measure of waterbody perimeter shape defined as: